 Reservation trips require at least a 24-hour notice.
 However, a 48-hour notice is recommended.
+Riders can make reservations up to two weeks ahead of their requested appointment time and also have the option to set up subscription service for recurring appointments.
 Demand response trips do not have a prior notice requirement but will be provided only if they can be added to the previously arranged schedule for the day.
 The deviated fixed routes are available to riders who flag down the van/bus with no advance notification.
 If a deviation off the service route is needed, a prior days' notice is required.
 Agencies and riders are encouraged to request all door-to-door trips 48-hours in advance to maximize SCT's ability to group trips.